 It is recommended that you have a basic familiarity with one of the cloud providers, especially AWS or GCP.
 Azure, Oracle, and other providers also have machine learning suites but these two are the focus for this class.

 If you have an interest in completing the labs for hands-on work, Python is a helpful language to understand.

 Welcome back to an introduction to Using Artificial Intelligence and Machine Learning.
 This is the second lecture in the Learning Path, the first of which covered the basics and beginning steps to understanding the general themes and topics in this space, along with the Getting Started lab, and some walkthrough exercises to help students get started.

 As a quick recap, this class aims to be a gradual slope-up for students who are looking to gain a better understanding of the topics around machine learning and artificial intelligence.
-The idea goal of the class is to provide a springboard for students to understand increasingly complex topics and to provide labs and other accompanying examples to help them understand and achieve practical experience.
+The idea goal of the class is to provide a springboard for students to understand increasingly complex topics and to provide labs (Machine Learning - Training Custom Models & Testing Your Models in the Real World) and other accompanying examples to help them understand and achieve practical experience.

 As a brief refresher to part one, in this class, we're using the concept that there are levels of machine learning and complexity just as a helper for understanding the difference between different applications and students' progression.
 This is not an academic level system by any means.
 It is a more helpful guide that we use in this learning path to describe the difference in complexity and applications.

 Typically, a level one user is somebody who will use out of the box machine learning models.
 They're able to interact with these premade functionalities via a developer API or SDK.
 This could be in an interface such as Rust, Python, Java, C Sharp, or a slew of proprietary or functional programming languages.